The Place Firenze – Incredible service and style in a boutique townhouse.

 Nearby Shopping & Cool Shops

 - Flow Store – Luxury and vintage clothes for men and women in a deeply cool exposed-brick setting.
 Flow also sells books and music and hosts events.
-5-minute walk (0.2 mile).
+(0.2 mile).

 - Benheart – Gorgeous handmade leather shoes, jackets, and accessories for men and women from local star Ben, who founded the company after a heart transplant.
 7-minute walk (0.4 mile) to the flagship store on Via dei Calzaiuoli.

 - Bjork – Nordic-style white, airy concept store selling everything from stylish clothes to art, photographs, and books in Oltrarno.
-9-minute walk (0.4 mile).
+(0.4 mile).

 - Ponte Vecchio – An icon, the only bridge to survive the German occupation of the city.
 A pretty cluster of jewelry shops still occupies it and above them rise the arches of the Corridoio Vasariano.
-Closed till 2021 for refurbishment, this private passage was built for the Medici and links the Uffizi and the Palazzo Pitti.
-9-minute walk.
+This private passage was built for the Medici and links the Uffizi and the Palazzo Pitti.
 (0.5 mile).

 Nearby Markets or Grocery Stores

 - Pam Firenze Ottaviani – Small branch of popular Italian supermarket.
 Good selection of groceries and essentials, especially fresh fruit and vegetables.
 Open till 10pm daily.
-1-minute walk (100m).
+(100m).

 All Florence Hotel Reviews